KevCaz/KevCaz.github.io/content/notes/atom/twolocales.md

 ---
-title: More than one langage
+title: More than one langage with spell-check
 date: 2018-09-12
 draft: false
 ---